QuentinRa/blog.quentinra.dev/special/ilo/mcq.md

 <blockquote class="spoiler">
 My first trough is the <b>Template Method</b> because
 <code>equals, hashcode, ...</code> are methods defined
 in the template that is named <code>Object</code>.
-But since this is not a equals about equals but more about the same method but more specialized then I would pick
+But, since this is not "about equals" as it looks like this is about "the same method but more specialized" then I would pick
 <b>Decorator=Wrapper</b> because it looks like a Parser
 that becomes a XMLParser/PDFParser/... to me.
 </blockquote>